spamegg1/reviews/README.md

 You should definitely type the C code snippets in each chapter by hand.
 The book spends a few chapters to teach you the C thread API (which HtK DID NOT!).
 You can even compile and run these code snippets on your machine.
 The book covers A LOT of things.
 It's split into 3 easy pieces: Virtualization (deals with process API, system calls, kernel traps/context switches, Scheduling Theory and algorithms, virtual memory systems, paging), Concurrency (threads, synchronization primitives like semaphores, condition variables, locks) and Persistence (data/file/I/O systems).
 The book is long (600 pages) but very very easy to read.
 I finished the first two of the three easy pieces in about a month.

 Check the author's site as he is planning an update and some other excellent free books.
+(There are also lecture videos [here](https://pages.cs.wisc.edu/~remzi/Classes/537/Spring2018/Discussion/videos.html) but I haven't used them personally, so I can't say much about their quality.)

 *Spam's recommendation:* Look no further.
 This is THE BOOK if you want to understand operating systems.
 It's OK if you don't.